appuio/docs/services/orders/30_ci_pipeline.rst

 Deployment to multiple environments
 -----------------------------------

 The pipeline we have built up to now will test the application, build the image with S2I, update the configuration and then deploy the image to the staging environment.
-The way we handled multiple environments in Gitlab CI was by deploying the master branch to *staging*, every commit that was tagged to *preprod* and every commit that was tagged and manually promoted to *prod*.
+The way we handled multiple environments in GitLab CI was by deploying the master branch to *staging*, every commit that was tagged to *preprod* and every commit that was tagged and manually promoted to *prod*.

-Jenkins doesn't offer a simple solution for the behavior we implemented in Gitlab CI.
+Jenkins doesn't offer a simple solution for the behavior we implemented in GitLab CI.
 Due to this, we implemented a slightly different strategy for the orders service.
 Everything on master will again be built for the *staging* environment.
 To promote to *preprod*, the master branch needs to be merged into the preprod branch (manually).
 To promote to *prod*, the preprod branch will need to be merged into the prod branch (master to prod would also be possible).

 To only execute a stage for certain branches, one can make use of the Jenkins ``when`` directive.
 The ``openshiftTag()`` step can be used for tagging an OpenShift image (i.e. latest as stable).
 Implementing this for our pipeline, the final Jenkinsfile would be structured as follows: